 Some people can be eligible for both Medicare and Medicaid at the same time.

-Dual-eligible beneficiaries are individuals who are eligible for both Medicare and Medicaid.
+Dual-eligible beneficiaries are individuals who are

 People who are dual eligible share costs with state-run Medicare Savings Programs (MSP), which provide help with premiums, deductibles, coinsurance and copayments, depending on the participant's income level and the specific MSP.
 There are programs where eligible participants may have no copayments or cost shares.